Easy Crochet Summer Top Pattern

 Tech edited by Kristine Mullen of Ambassador Crochet

-As with all my patterns, please do not make paper or digital copies for others, instead please direct them to my site to get their own copy.
+(C)2022 April Garwood.
+As with all my patterns, please do not make paper or digital copies for others.
+Instead, please direct them to my website to get their own.
 Thank you!

 Difficulty Level: Easy+